 The tree-lined resort of La Rosiere lies in the Haute Tarentaise on the border with Italy.
-La Rosiere is a south facing resort so you will often be graced with sunny days, it enjoys access to an international ski area that provides great skiing for families.
+La Rosiere is a south facing resort graced with sunny days.
+Skiers have access to an international ski area, providing incredible skiing opportunities for families.

-La Rosiere has many weekly family-friendly events to choose from such as snowman-making contests, family ice skating lessons, snowball fight sessions, and toasting marshmallows at the bottom of the slopes.
-See the La Rosiere Tourist Office website for more details.
+La Rosière has many weekly family-friendly events to choose from.
+These include snowman-making contests, family ice skating lessons, snowball fight sessions, and toasting marshmallows at the bottom of the slopes.
+See the La Rosière Tourist Office website for more details.

 4* Luxury Cimes Blanches: